nheingit/JWCuisine-landing-page/README.md

    * pay for different subscriptions that would bill weekly
    * allow them to edit and delete these subscriptions
    * allow them to change their address, and make sure it was within Joseph's delivery range
-   * let them pick what dishes they would be recieving and allow them to change it from week to week.
+   * let them pick what dishes they would be receiving and allow them to change it from week to week.
 * Aggregate all of his contact information and social media links
 * Stay consistent with his current branding theme